IT-BAER/nc-samewindow/README.md

 - **Automatic Link Modification**: Automatically removes `target="_blank"` and `target="_new"` attributes from links
 - **Widget-Only Processing**: Only affects links within content widgets, not navigation or headers
 - **Smart Link Handling**: Intelligently processes only links that should be modified
-- **Tooltip Feedback**: Adds helpful tooltip text to modified links indicating they will open in the same tab
 - **Dynamic Content Support**: Handles dynamically loaded content through mutation observers

 ## Installation